emiliosheinz/full-cycle-domain-drive-design/README.md

 A Repository is a mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects.
 When you retrieve an object from a Repository, you expect it to be in the same valid state as when you stored it.
 Generally speaking, there is a one-to-one relationship between an aggregate and a repository.

 This pattern is a way to provide a separation between the domain model and the database.

+## Domain Events

+Domain Events are a pattern that is used to capture a state change in the domain.
+They are used to communicate between Aggregates and Bounded Contexts and decouple the domain model from the rest of the system.

+As a good practice, we should always name the events in the past tense, as they represent something that has already happened.
+E.g. `OrderPlaced`, `OrderShipped`, `OrderDelivered`.

+### Components

+- Event: Represents something that has happened in the domain.
+- Event Handler: Listens for events and performs some action in response to them.
+- Event Dispatcher: Dispatches events to their handlers.